FellaBennadji/DDL_Internship_Project/README.md

 The main tracks and objectives are as follows:

 Main output: estimated 80 pages long internship report
-- Report axis 1: presentation of the lab
-- Report axis 2: research at the lab, linguistic feminization in Canada, epicene writing rules.
-- Report axis 3: programming.
-Learn how to do to basic Natural Language Processing in R.

 # Contact
 For more information about the research methodology and for questions regarding collaboration, please contact: bennadjifella@yahoo.fr & marc.allassonniere-tang@mnhn.fr